|

 - scissors,

-for this project as there are a lot of pieces to colour and paint goes a bit quicker --
+- something to color or paint with (I like paint for this project as there are a lot of pieces to color and paint goes a bit quicker -- the one in the photo above is brush, finger and rag painted...
+What a lovely mess we made)

-- OPTIONAL: a rag
+- Optional: a rag

-boxes work great and we recently discovered frozen food dinner boxes also work *grin*)
+- some poster board or cardboard (empty cereal boxes work great and we recently discovered frozen food dinner boxes also work *grin*)

 - and 5 pieces of paper .